-Crispy Air Fryer Chicken Milanese Recipe – 6 Ingredients!
+Crispy Air Fryer Chicken Milanese Recipe – Golden and Crispy

-Air fryer chicken Milanese delivers golden, crispy Italian chicken cutlets with the same classic flavor, minus the frying mess.
+Air fryer chicken Milanese lets you enjoy golden, crispy Italian chicken cutlets with the same classic flavor of fried, minus the mess.
 As a convenient weeknight meal, hot air browns the coating fast, so it stays light.
 Serve it with arugula and lemon wedges, then use leftovers for easy sandwiches.

-This post has been refreshed in March 2026 with clearer steps, updated tips, and a few small tweaks.
+This post has been refreshed in March 2026 .

 A picture of three breaded chicken cutlets on a platter with arugula